denimwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission and group owner and read permission
+adds execution permission andgroup owner and the users